gptilt/models/README.md

 ## Experiments

-This repository uses [CometML](https://comet.com) as the default platform for tracking experiments.
+This repository uses [Comet ML](https://comet.com) as the default platform for tracking experiments.
-All experiments are public.
+All experiments are public, and can be found in [GPTilt's Comet ML workspace](https://www.comet.com/gptilt#projects).

 ## Contributing